-6.21 HKSCC collects Mainland Security Deposit from a CP who participates in trading of China Connect Securities to cover the market risk as a result of potential unfavourable fluctuations of prices in respect of the unsettled stock positions in China Connect Securities of CPs under the CNS System.
-The Mainland Security Deposit requirement is calculated based on 16.4% for Shanghai market and 18.5% for Shenzhen market of the CP's average daily net settlement amount in China Connect Securities in the past six months, subject to a minimum amount of RMB 200,000 for Shanghai and Shenzhen Connect as a whole.
-The Mainland Security Deposit requirement is determined monthly on the last calendar day of each month and any shortfall is collected on the first business day of each month by day-end Direct Debit Instruction.
+6.19 HKSCC collects Mainland Security Deposit from a CP who participates in trading of China Connect Securities to cover the market risk as a result of potential unfavourable fluctuations of prices in respect of the unsettled securities positions in China Connect Securities of CPs under the CNS System.
+The Mainland Security Deposit requirement is calculated based on 16.4% for Shanghai market and 18.5% for Shenzhen market of the CP's average daily net trading amount in China Connect Securities in the past six months, subject to a minimum amount of RMB 200,000 for Shanghai and Shenzhen Connect as a whole.
+The Mainland Security Deposit requirement is determined monthly on the first business day of each month and any shortfall is collected on the same day by day-end Direct Debit Instruction.
 Refunds of excess amounts are made as soon as practicable after ChinaClear conducts its collection or refund of the relevant deposit from or to HKSCC after its monthly review in respective China Connect Markets via day-end Direct Credit Instruction.